samsaara/blog/_pages/about.md

 Apart from :snake: :computer: :bar_chart:, I am also interested in :man_farmer::tractor:, :musical_note:, :man_cook: and aim to know a little bit of everything I come across.

-Please feel free to [reach me](mailto:vvaddina@pm.me) for any business, consulting or workshop opportunities.
-You can also book a free [15 min](https://cal.com/vivekvaddina/15min) or [30 min](https://cal.com/vivekvaddina/30min) call with me. 😃
+Please feel free to [reach me](mailto:vvaddina@pm.me) for any business, consulting or workshop opportunities. 😃

 ---